chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 As with TLS, the initial application data is protected with the

-# Resumption and PSK Mode
+# PSK Mode and Session Resumption

-In this mode, the client uses its ResumptionCookie to re-create a previous session.
+In this mode, the client uses its PreSharedKey to re-create a previous session.
 The client also provides a key share in case the server opts to fall back and establish a fresh key.
-If the server accepts the ResumptionCookie then it MUST issue a new SessionID and ResumptionCookie for future use with the client.
+If the server accepts the PreSharedKey, then the security context from the previous session is resumed.

 ~~~
     Consumer                                           Producer